The Auditor (usually only one person) reviews the club's finances annually and advises the Treasurer.

 membership, programs, history, bylaws and special events.

-contains a schedule of programs, list of officers and committee members, bylaws, directory of
+the fall.
+It contains a schedule of programs, list of officers and committee members, bylaws, directory of

 members, and many other items of information.
 The chair must gather information from numerous